ratlog/ratlog-spec/readme.md

 ### Are there not enough logging libraries already?

 There are enough libraries.
 They all have different goals and functionality.
-Some are simple, some are quiet sofisticated.
+Some are simple, some are quite sophisticated.
 But hardly any two of them produce matching formats - or formatting is not one of their concerns at all and they leave it up to the user.

 The closest to a common format on which a few libraries agree on is JSON.